RealDoigt/General-Purpose-Shell/doc/spec.md

 ##### Escape sequences

 Escape sequences are special character sequences which begin with the backslash character (`\`).
-They are used for characters that are not practical to type on a keyboard:
+They are used for characters that are not practical to type on a keyboard or characters which have a special functionality:

 `\t`
 `\r`